 How to Paint Furniture with Chalk Paint

+Be sure to let the first coat dry completely before applying another.
+You’ll need at least 2 coats for full coverage.
 Light colors need 3-4 or even 5 coats sometimes to get full coverage.
 That’s just the way it is with light colors.
-But a white primer can be one or two of those coats of paint!
+But a white primer can be one or two of those coats!

-How to Paint Furniture with a Brush
+How to Use a Brush

+I also love Zibra Paint brushes because they’re in different shapes.
+Their round brush is my favorite to help get into details.
+Their square and triangle ones are amazing as well!
 Read through this post to learn more about the best paint brushes for painting furniture and choose the right one for you and your project!

-If you have a large project(s), don’t want brush marks, or want to get the painting done quickly, use a paint sprayer!
+If you have a large project(s), want a smooth finish, or want to get the project done quickly, use a paint sprayer!
+Check out the difference between spray paint vs brush paint furniture here to help you decide between the two methods.

-This paint sprayer
+This sprayer

 - doesn’t need an air compressor